-NativeEnergy is extremely proud to play a necessary role in helping build the Greensburg Wind Farm.
-This wind energy project was developed with critical upfront financing from NativeEnergy, whose funding is made possible by the collective, community support of our clients, partners, and individual supporters.
+NativeEnergy is extremely proud to have played a necessary role in helping build the Greensburg Wind Farm.
+This wind energy project was developed with critical upfront financing from NativeEnergy, whose funding was made possible by the collective, community support of our clients, partners, and individual supporters.

 Sustainable Development Benefits

 The Greensburg Wind Farm creates significant economic and environmental benefits for the city as the community continues to rebuild.

 The wind farm generates enough energy to power 4,000 homes–more than enough for every home, business, and municipal facility in Greensburg.
 The city retained the rights to the green benefits from about one third of the wind farm, making the town “wind powered.”
 NativeEnergy purchased the remaining REC output, converting the RECs to carbon offsets for its customers.
 The energy generated by the wind farm displaces fossil-based energy and reduces hundreds of thousands of tons of carbon pollution that otherwise would enter our atmosphere.

 The wind farm is located on farmland just southwest of the city–several farm families receive direct economic benefits from hosting the turbines.